 Anyway, "supertext" refers to the actor’s attitude toward being on the stage, including everything from career goals, to love of the playwright’s words, to surprise at where the audience laughed, to irritation with one's colleagues.
 It will always find some form of expression in a production, no matter how naturalistic the intended style, so should not be ignored.
-In fact, in a healthy production, supertext is the very source of its style.
+In fact, in a healthy production, a shared supertext is the very source of its style.
 It is a micro culture growing out of the actors’ attitudes and needs, not something imposed from above.

 An over-simplified example: